Vibrator (sex toy): In popular culture

-The historical fiction film Hysteria features a reworked history of the vibrator, focusing on Joseph Mortimer Granville's invention, and the treatment of female hysteria through the medical administration of orgasm.
-Its historical accuracy has been criticised on the grounds that Granville's vibrator was for male pain relief.
+The historical fiction film Hysteria features a reworked history of the vibrator, focusing on Joseph Mortimer Granville's invention and the treatment of female hysteria through the medical administration of orgasm.
+Its historical accuracy has been criticized on the grounds that Granville's vibrator was for male pain relief.

 In the Next Room (or The Vibrator Play) is a play by Sarah Ruhl.
 It concerns the early history of the vibrator, advancing the (dubious) Maines hypothesis (that doctors used it as a clinical device to bring women to orgasm as treatment for "hysteria").

 In the 1980s and 1990s, vibrators became increasingly visible in mainstream public culture, especially after a landmark August 1998 episode of the HBO show Sex and the City, in which the character Charlotte becomes addicted to a rabbit vibrator.
 Appearing in a regular segment on the popular US television series The Oprah Winfrey Show in March 2009, Dr. Laura Berman recommended that mothers teach their 15- or 16-year-old daughters the concept of pleasure by getting them a clitoral vibrator.
-Today, CVS, Walgreens, Kroger, Safeway, Target and Walmart are among major national US chain retailers that include vibrators on store shelves.

-Sunday Night Sex Show was a live call-in Canadian television show which ran from 1996 to 2005, in which callers could ask questions to sex educator Sue Johanson.
+Today, CVS, Walgreens, Kroger, Safeway, Target, and Walmart are among major national US chain retailers that include vibrators on store shelves.
+Sunday Night Sex Show was a live call-in Canadian television show that ran from 1996 to 2005, in which callers could ask questions to sex educator Sue Johanson.
 Johanson was also featured on Late Night with Conan O'Brien, giving the audience a tour of her sex toy bag that included bullet vibrators, discreet vibrators disguised as key chains, and even a vibrating rubber ducky.
 In season one of Mad Men, Peggy Olson is assigned to work on the marketing campaign for a type of vibrating underwear intended to help the user lose weight called the Electrosizer, which she later renamed the Rejuvinator.
-The show cites this device as providing "the pleasure of a man, without the man."
+The show cites this device as providing "the pleasure of a man without the man."
 In Grace and Frankie, which premiered in 2015, the two title characters form a business designing and selling vibrators for seniors.